 - Losant automatically sets protective values for the following headers, none of which can be overridden in a webhook reply:

-The Webhook Reply Node has one optional advanced option - setting the payload path to the
+The Webhook Reply Node has one optional advanced option - setting the payload path for the